‘Legally Blonde 3’ Release Date Finally Announced To Fans

 “Can we please have a legal blonde theme party after watching it at the movies,” another fan asked.

-Currently, Witherspoon has a jam-packed schedule as she continues to film the second season of her hit show Big Little Lies.
+Currently, Witherspoon has a jam-packed schedule as she continues to film the second season of her hit show, Big Little Lies.
 The actress has posted a ton of behind-the-scenes photos as well as photos of herself hanging out with the cast.
 One recent photo posted to her Instagram account shows Nicole Kidman, Reese Witherspoon, Shailene Woodley, and Meryl Streep all bowling together.
-Talk about girl power!

-Unfortunately for fans, the release date of Season 2 of Big Little Lies has not yet been scheduled but fans are told that it won’t come until 2019 at the earliest.
-Sigh.
+Unfortunately for fans, the release date of Season 2 of Big Little Lies has not yet been scheduled, but fans are told that it won’t come until 2019 at the earliest.